onqtam/headjack/src/possibilities.md

 ---

+Twitter decided that it needs to boost engagement and forced "recent tweet" notifications on us [without the ability to turn them off](https://www.reddit.com/r/Twitter/comments/qwvhhb/how_do_you_disable_recent_tweets_from_x/) - that needs to stop - explicit preferences should be honored.

 > "Notifications are just alarm clocks that someone else is setting for you." - [@naval](https://twitter.com/NavalismHQ/status/1556179585347112961)

-Twitter decided in 2022 that it needs to boost engagement and forced the "recent tweet" type of notifications on us [without the ability to turn them off](https://www.reddit.com/r/Twitter/comments/qwvhhb/how_do_you_disable_recent_tweets_from_x/) - that needs to go - let's state our preferences explicitly and have that honoured.

-When identity is decoupled from the presentation layer we could have IDMs that align with our needs - we could fine-tune how and when we would want to be notified.
+When identity is decoupled from the presentation layer we could have IDMs that align with our needs - we could fine-tune how and when we want to be notified.
 The incentive for an IDM is not to suck all of our attention (as opposed to interfaces that usually serve ads) - there are other ways to monetize.
 We'd be able to set a threshold or filter on anything.
 Subscriptions can be granular & multi-dimensional - like `"show me everything from X unless from interface I or message type T"`.
-Some IDMs could even offer the feature to show notifications only in specific time ranges of the day - for those addicted to this dopamine hit.
+Some IDMs could even offer the feature to show notifications only in specific time ranges of the day - for those addicted to dopamine hits.

 # Data-centric interoperability & composability